The Drain Model

-Have you looked at your 2016 goals lately?
+Have you looked at your goals for the year lately?
 Remember back in January when you turned the calendar to a new year, full of opportunities and promise?
 Did you make a list of the things you wanted to accomplish this year?
 How many goals of the goals that you set for yourself have you achieved?
 I took a look at mine recently and there were a few that I have done very well at.
 There were also a few that still need a lot of work before the end of the year gets here.

 Drs.
 Carl Larson and Frank LaFasto conducted an in-depth study at The University of Denver during which they interviewed over 6,000 team members and leaders to identify exactly what it is that makes teams work well.
 The result of their research led to the publishing of their book, “When Teams Work Best,” as well as the introduction of their Drain Model, part of which we will discuss now.
 We’ll talk about why it’s called the Drain Model shortly.

 One of the key findings in their study was this idea of energy and focus.
 Larson and LaFasto describe the team’s energy in three ways: Mental, Physical and Spiritual.

 - Mental energy represents your knowledge, expertise and intellectual horsepower.

 - Physical energy is pretty straight forward.
 It is your stamina, your body exerting the energy needed to do the job.

 - They describe Spiritual energy as something that really tends to get overlooked in team dynamics: your emotional energy, motivation, desire and team spirit.
 These are all things that are inspired from you as a leader.
 Leaders can require mental and physical energy of their people, but spiritual energy is not something we can demand.
 It is inspired.

 Two things must happen in order for an individual or a team to reach their goals.
 First, the goal has to be very clear.
 If the goal is not clear it will be tough to align your energy or your team’s energy.
 Second, you need all three types of energy focused on the goal to be successful.